Mr Clive Hambler

 - Climate science: what effects do climate change and climate policy have on wildlife?

 One of the first scientists to examine the risks and benefits of carbon dioxide emissions, Clive is now leading the argument that renewable energy (incuding biomass, tidal lagoons, barrages, dams and wind energy) are likely to cause more extinctions than anthropogenic climate change.
 He accurately predicted the rediscovery of the only species whose "extinction" was firmly attributed to climate change, leading to the 'Snailgate' controversy.
 His research into bird deaths from fossil fuel revealed substantial overstatement in the peer reviewed literature and the IPCC assessment.
-Clive researches the biological feedbacks which can stabilize or destablize the climate - but which are amongst the greatest uncertainties in climate models.
+Clive researches the biological feedbacks which can stabilize or destablize the climate; these are amongst the greatest uncertainties in climate science - and may expalin why the predictive models 'run hot'.
 He proposed a new interpretation of the Gaia hypothesis as 'global stability due to life', and investigates the biogeochemical, ecological and evolutionary processes that maintain such chemically-improbable stability of the atmosphere.

 - Rewilding and sustainability: how should we manage habitats?